 Funded by a federal-state partnership, Medicaid pays for health services for certain categories of the poor (including the aged poor, the blind or disabled, and low-income families with dependent children).
 The federal government contributes between 50% and about 76% of the payments made under each state's program; the state pays the remainder.
 Federal reimbursement is higher for states where incomes are lower.
 About 10% of the elderly receive services under Medicaid, accounting for about 40% of all Medicaid expenditures.
-Medicaid is the major public payer for long-term care; it contributed about 40% of the $177.6 billion spent for long-term care services in 2006.
+Medicaid is the major public payer for long-term care; according to a 2012 Congressional Budget Office report, Medicaid accounts for 47% of total spending on long-term care services and 39% of total spending on nursing home care in the US.

 Services covered under federal guidelines include inpatient and outpatient hospital care, laboratory and x-ray services, physician services, skilled nursing care, nursing home care not covered by Medicare, and many home health services for people > 21 yr.